Komdosh/CrackingTheCodingInterview/13-java/README.md

 <details>
 <summary>Answer</summary>

-`final` - is a marker of a class or a method that can't be overridden.
+`final` - is a marker of a class, method or a variable that can't be overridden.

 `finally` - is a block of code that will be executed after `try-catch-finally` block.